steinelp/esphome_gree_ac/README.md

 # Open source WIFI module replacement for Gree/Sinclair/Daizuki/TGM AC units
 This repository adds support for ESP32-based WiFi modules to interface with Gree/Sinclair AC units.
 It's forked from https://github.com/piotrva/esphome_gree_ac, big thanks to @piotrva for his work!
-This is just a small adaptation to fix the fan mode.
+This is just a small adaptation to fix the fan mode and I've implemented a silent mode (no beeping).
 It's now compatible with GRJWB04-J / Cs532ae wifi modules

 # Current problems (to fix):
 Commands sometimes are rejected and you need to resend.